-The instrument is controlled by three push button switches whose function changes with each particular display.
-A label for each key is shown on the display.
+The instrument is controlled by three push button switches whose function changes with each particular display (see Appendix 1).
+The function of each push button is shown on the display in each case.
+In general, the middle button silences the beeper ("mutes" the instrument).

+Startup Sequence.
 To turn the instrument on, press the left switch.
 A series of screens is automatically displayed preparatory to entering the first operational mode, viz.
-"Monitor" (see Section below).
+"Survey".
 Along the way, a number of specialized screens can be used to access specialized functions.

-The first screen shows the Model Number and the second displays the gases detected by the particular instrument and provides access to the USB interface (see Part 3).
-The next screen shows the date and time and a measure of the state-of-charge of the batteries.
+The first screen shows the Model Number and the second displays gases detected by the instrument and provides access to the USB interface (see Part 3).
+The next screen shows the date and time and the state-of-charge of the batteries.
 To edit the date or time, press the right "Edit" button.
-The first digit of the display will begin flashing and can be edited by pressing the right "Update" button.
-Pressing the left "Next" button advances the flashing digit to the next position which can be edited (or not) by pressing the right button, and so on.
-The same screen provides access to a short manual by pressing the "Help" button.
+The first digit of the hour will begin flashing and can be changed from 0 to 1 or 1 to 0 by pressing the right "Update" button.
+Pressing the "Next" button advances the flashing digit which can then be edited (or not) by pressing the right (or left) button, and so on.
+The same screen provides access to a short manual by pressing the left "Help" button.